loopstick/CCA_DigitalElectronics_Spring2020/README.md

        - email me if you have questions!

-### Week 7: Thursday, March 7, 2020
+### Week 7: Friday, March 6, 2020
 - Workshop session
   - work on your Midterm Project!
 - Fritzing demonstration
 - *Homework*
   - Write a self-evaluation, email to me (stewari@cca.edu) by Friday, March 8 at noon.

 		Personal self-evaluation
 			- What have you learned?
 			- What are your goals for the rest of the semester?
 			- What obstacles will you face in achieving these goals?
 			- How do you plan to overcome those obstacles?
 			- How would you grade your device?
 			- What would you have done differently if you had to do the assignment over again?

   - Write a course evaluation, email to me (stewari@cca.edu) by Friday, March 8 at noon.

   		Course evaluation
 			- What further would you like to learn in this course?
 			- What would you like to change in the course material?
 			- What would you like to change in the way the material is delivered?
 			- What would you add to this class?
 			- What would you remove from this class?

 - *Homework* due next week.
   - complete documentation of your midterm project posted in a folder on GitHub including
     - written description of your concept (this can be taken from your original project proposal)
     - drawing of your initial concept